magentabusiness/magentabusiness.github.io/docs/trendz/widget-actions.md

 For example, you can save entity to the Dashboard state alias or open new dashboard state.

 To enable row click event:
-* Add Trendz Table View on ThingsBoard dashboard.
+* Add Trendz Table View on IoT Hub dashboard.
 * Open widget edit mode and switch to **Actions** tab.
 * Press **Add action** button.
 * In **Action source** field select **On row click**.